strongswan/swidGenerator/README.rst

 **Integration testing**

-The support on each distribution-base (Debian, Redhat and Archlinux) is guaranteed by the integration tests, which runs in docker containers.
+The support on each distribution-base (Debian, Fedora and Arch) is guaranteed by the integration tests, which run in Docker containers.
-The Dockerfiles for these containers are hosted on `Dockerhub <http://hub.docker.com/>`_ and are pulled directly from the Travis-CI Build-server.
+The Dockerfiles for these containers are hosted on `Docker Hub <https://hub.docker.com/r/strongswan/swidgenerator-dockerimages>`_ and are pulled directly from the CI build hosts.
 These tests are started by the `integration_test_runner.py` script as follows::

     python integration_test_runner.py <path_to_sourcecode_folder> <specific_python_version> <list_of_environments>;